rickithadi/bigduckmusic.com/src/pages/features/2020-08-10-a-no-good-interview.md

 ##### Do you think the future of art will still be inspired by past movements?
 There seems to be a surge in retro homage in recent times.

 **Smek**: It will always be inspired i guess because people like to play a lot on nostalgia, on both ends.
 But not really across the board.
-The Che Using MV referred heavily towards Beastie Boys' "Sabotage" MV, and at that time it was already paying homage to 70's cops TV series.
+The Che Using MV referred heavily towards [Beastie Boys' "Sabotage" MV](https://youtu.be/z5rRZdiu1UE), and at that time it was already paying homage to 70's cops TV series.

 **Ali Johan**: Past movements are inescapable - you know the whole “you can't have the future without the past” type of thing.
 Homage is romantic.
 Art is easy to romanticise.
 It’s a good feeling.
 And also, because something happened in the past, it somehow becomes a template.
 A safety net.
 So it depends on your will to create - to make art with a safety net or to go into unknown territory.
 To me both ways are gratifying in its own way.
 As long as I’m happy.

-<div class="container cunt"><iframe class="wrapped-iframe" width="100%" height="500vh" src="https://www.youtube.com/embed/z5rRZdiu1UE""frameborder="0" allowfullscreen></iframe></div>

 ##### You guys have written songs in English, Malay and now Kelantanese.
 Which one felt the easiest?